NBN legislative framework

 - Telecommunications Legislation Amendment (National Broadband Network Measures—Access Arrangements) Act 2011

-nbn is the wholesale-only broadband company. nbn sells its services to retail phone and internet service providers.
+NBN Co Limited (NBN Co) is a wholesale-only broadband company.
+NBN Co sells its services to retail phone and internet service providers.
 It must be open, transparent and fair in this, under the supervision of the Australian Competition and Consumer Commission (ACCC).

-The legislation set up the regulatory framework for nbn and sets out the process for the eventual sale.
+The legislation set up the regulatory framework for NBN Co and sets out the process for the eventual sale.

-- the Minister for Communications declares that the nbn is built and fully operational
+- the Minister for Communications declares that the NBN should be treated as built and fully operational

 - a Parliamentary Joint Committee considers the findings of that report

-- the Minister for Finance makes a disallowable declaration that conditions are suitable to sell nbn
+- the Minister for Finance makes a disallowable declaration that conditions are suitable to sell NBN Co

 - Parliament doesn't disallow that declaration.